shukriadams/haku/README.md

 Haku
 ----
 Haku is a boilerplate for rapidly creating Phonegap applications.
-It has relatively few dependencies, and everything that made it in was chosen for size and performance.
+It is an opinionated build script in that it consists of cherry-picked components, tied together in a way that is easy to reuse and extend.
+It is a framework in that its structure encourages code reuse.

 Haku
 - is implemented with Backbone; it provides a scaffold on which you can create your app as Backbone views.